 - (b) In relation to the Audit Client: - The nature or complexity of the client's accounting and financial reporting issues and whether they have changed. - Whether there have been any recent changes in senior management or Those Charged with Governance. - Whether there have been any structural changes in the client's organisation which impact the nature, frequency and extent of interactions the individual might have with senior management or Those Charged with Governance. - 540.3 A4 The combination of two or more factors might increase or reduce the level of the threats.
-For example, familiarity threats created over time by the increasingly close relationship between an individual and a member of the client's senior management would be reduced by the departure of that member of the client's senior management. - 540.3 A5 An example of an action that might eliminate the familiarity and self-interest threats created by an individual being involved in an Audit Engagement over a long period of time would be rotating the individual off the Audit Team. - 540.3 A6 Examples of actions that might be safeguards to address such familiarity or self-interest threats include: - Changing the role of the individual on the Audit Team or the nature and extent of the tasks the individual performs. - Having an appropriate reviewer who was not an Audit Team member review the work of the individual. - Performing regular independent internal or external quality reviews of the engagement. - R540.4 If a Firm decides that the level of the threats created can only be addressed by rotating the individual off the Audit Team, the Firm shall determine an appropriate period during which the individual shall not: - (a) Be a member of the Engagement Team for the Audit Engagement; - (b) Provide quality control for the Audit Engagement; or - (c) Exert direct influence on the outcome of the Audit Engagement.
+For example, familiarity threats created over time by the increasingly close relationship between an individual and a member of the client's senior management would be reduced by the departure of that member of the client's senior management. - 540.3 A5 An example of an action that might eliminate the familiarity and self-interest threats created by an individual being involved in an Audit Engagement over a long period of time would be rotating the individual off the Audit Team. - 540.3 A6 Examples of actions that might be safeguards to address such familiarity or self-interest threats include: - Changing the role of the individual on the Audit Team or the nature and extent of the tasks the individual performs. - Having an appropriate reviewer who was not an Audit Team member review the work of the individual. - Performing regular independent internal or external quality reviews of the engagement. - R540.4 If a Firm decides that the level of the threats created can only be addressed by rotating the individual off the Audit Team, the Firm shall determine an appropriate period during which the individual shall not: - (a) Be a member of the Engagement Team for the Audit Engagement; - (b) Perform an Engagement Quality Review, or a review consistent with the objective of an Engagement Quality Review, Provide quality control for the Audit Eengagement; or - (c) Exert direct influence on the outcome of the Audit Engagement.